dfdx/Lilith.jl/README.md

 **Lilith** is a deep learning library in Julia with focus on **high performance** and **interoperability with existing DL frameworks**.
 Its main features include:

-* tracing autograd engine - models are just structs, transformations are just functioins
+* tracing autograd engine - models are just structs, transformations are just functions
 * optimizing code generator based on hackable computational graph
 * GPU support
 * layer API similar to PyTorch's to ease translation of existing Python code to Julia